 Overview

-The particular combination of genes that a person inherits from their parents can have far-reaching effects on their health.
+The particular combination of genes that one inherits from their parents can have far-reaching effects on their health.
 Some genetic factors can increase the likelihood of certain diseases.
 This is known as a genetic predisposition to the disease in question.
 Having a genetic predisposition or family history of a condition does not guarantee that a person will develop a specific illness, nor does it indicate that the disease in question is due entirely to genetic causes.

 Studies of family histories provide strong evidence that genetics can play an important role in the development of many mental illnesses.
 People with relatives who have a psychological condition may be more likely to develop that condition themselves.